Human Design 3/5 Profile: 3 tips for professional growth

 What challenges can arise for people with a Human Design 3/5 profile?

-One challenge for people with a 3/5 profile can be dealing with the high expectations of others who see them as saviours or problem solvers.
-It is important to remain realistic and communicate your skills transparently.
+One challenge for people with a 3/5 profile can be dealing with the high expectations of others who see them as saviors or problem solvers.
+It is important to remain realistic and communicate your own skills transparently.

-How could you describe the combination of Human Design types with the Human Design 3/5 profile?
+How would you describe the combination of the Human Design types with the Human Design 3/5 profile?

-Here are some suggestions for combining Human Design types with the Human Design Profile 3/5:
+Here are suggested combinations for Human Design types with the Human Design Profile 3/5:

 • Manifestor 3/5: Experienced problem solver and initiator